-We say it so often, it should be one of our taglines: without a meeting management solution, a one-hour meeting is never just a one-hour meeting.
+Without meeting management software, a one-hour meeting is never just a one-hour meeting.
 Meetings are a constant source of wasted resources and frustrated office workers.
 In fact, according to recent research, meetings are considered the No. 1 time-waster at the office.

 The average US office employee spends over four hours preparing for them.
 That is more than an entire working day devoted to meetings.
 For managers, it is even worse.
 They report an average of 12 to 14 hours a week in meetings.
 Add it all up to 62 hours a month that the average office worker spends sitting in meetings, 37% of which are ranked as having no value and being unproductive.
 Just as frustrating as an unnecessary or low value meeting is the inefficient tasks that are required to meet in the first place.

 Workers report that one of the biggest meeting challenges is finding a place to meet.
 40% of employees report spending 30 minutes every day looking for a place to collaborate with colleagues.
 Which means that companies are facing millions of hours wasted, productivity loss, and resources squandered.
 This has major repercussions for the average company.
 Inefficient and unnecessary meetings cost US businesses approximately $37 billion a year.